kuiperzone/AvantGarde/README.md

 Avant Garde is licensed under GPLv3 or later.

 *If you like this project, don't forget to like and share.
-If you don't like it, please keep that to yourself.*
+If you don't like it, just keep that to yourself. :)*

 **IMPORTANT NOTE:** Avant Garde supports Avalonia XAML (AXAML) with .NET.
 It cannot be used to preview WPF or MAUI applications.
-If you find it doesn't work with MAUI, please don't raise a bug.
+If you find it doesn't work with MAUI, there's no use raising a bug.

 ## Linux & Windows ##
 [Downloads](https://github.com/kuiperzone/AvantGarde/releases/latest)